-Preparing for interview questions can help you feel confident for your interview.
-While every interviewer is different and their questions may vary depending on the job and industry, there are a few common questions you can expect .
+Preparing for interview questions can help you feel confident about your interview.
+While every interviewer is different and their questions may vary depending on the job and industry, there are a few common questions you can expect.

 In this article, we’ll focus on the first 5 interview questions you could be asked